tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.3_sample_front_end/README.md

 First we get the session_key.
 This is used as Auth_b64 that we explained before, and will be reference as `authB64: session_key` later.

 A modal window will then open up to show a form where the user can input the content.
 Once commited, it will call the `cb` callback function.
-This callback function gathers all input task parameters, then send back via `txn.txn_request`.
-After that, close the modal and clear the Loading backdrop.
+This callback function gathers all input task parameters, then sends them back via `txn.txn_request`.
+After that, we close the modal and clear the Loading backdrop.

 ## Other operation: delete, task, complete